-Before disposing of your Grass Valley equipment, please remove the battery pack as follows:
+Before disposing of your Grass Valley equipment, please remove the battery as follows:

-- 1. Make sure the AC adapter is unplugged from the power outlet. - 2.
-Remove the protective cover from your equipment. - 3.
-Gently remove the battery from its casing using a blunt instrument for leverage such as a screwdriver if necessary. - 4.
-Dispose of the battery and equipment according to your local environmental laws and guidelines.
+- 1 Make sure the AC adapter / power Cord is unplugged from the power outlet. - 2 Remove the protective cover from your equipment. - 3 Gently remove the battery from its holder using a blunt instrument for leverage such as a screwdriver if necessary.
+In some cases the battery will need to be desoldered from the PCB - 4 Dispose of the battery and equipment according to your local environmental laws and guidelines.

+WARNING

-WARNING: Be careful not to short-circuit the batteries by adhering to the appropriate safe handling practices.
-Do not dispose of batteries in a fire as they may explode.
-Batteries may explode if damaged or overheated.
-Do not dismantle, open or shred batteries.
-In the event of a battery leak, do not allow battery liquid to come in contact with skin or eyes.
-Seek medical help immediately in case of ingestion, inhalation, skin or eye contact, or suspected exposure to the contents of an opened battery.
+- Be careful not to short-circuit the battery by adhering to the appropriate safe handling practices. - Do not dispose of batteries in a fire as they may explode. - Batteries may explode if damaged or overheated. - · Do not dismantle, open or shred batteries. - In the event of a battery leak, do not allow battery liquid to come in contact with skin or eyes. - Seek medical help immediately in case of ingestion, inhalation, skin or eye contact, or suspected exposure to the contents of an opened battery.